Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 Automated running of multiple simulations.

+Accept input of how many simulations to run.

+Accept custom rocket input.

 Produce scatter plot from automations of landing sites.

 ##### Extensions:

-Define an upward vector for the rocket to follow (minimising landing distance from launch).
+Define an upward vector for the rocket to follow (to minimise landing distance from launch).

 #### Rocket Simulation for Control Tuning and Design: